llbsh/codingsmart_p4k_t1/week4/homework_w4.md

 * Once you stop your voice, micro:bit will show on Display how many seconds you have hold.
 * A new game will start once button A is pressed.

+Here is a [video](https://www.youtube.com/watch?v=cw_rDuByN_8) showing a similar work, however, we don't have to make the LED bits grow as time goes.

 ### Instruction

 This is a little project that you can include  micro:bit functions that we have learned in the past few weeks - LED, Buttons, Microphone.